 Welcome to the SPOTLIGHT Page where we showcase our most recent Going Home Stories and Adoptions.

-Our theme this year is The Garden of Rescue.
+Our theme this year is The RESCUE JUNGLE.

-A tremendous amount of work goes into each rescue and in planting them in the right Garden.
+A tremendous amount of work goes into each rescue and in RELEASING THEM TO THEIR PERFECT ENVIRONMENT.